Clinical Activities and Rotation Structure

 - A clinical pharmacist

-- An activities specialist
+- A recreational activities specialist

 This rotation will take approximately 60-70% of the intern’s time during this quarter.